 - Eicher, Jerry.
 Contrived plots, strange details, 1-2 sentence paragraphs....

 - Ellis, Mary.
 The Miller Family series were quite entertaining, yet there are so many inaccuracies that it makes it very distracting.
 I have The Way to a Man's Heart.
 I read the Wayne County series.
 I also have Living in Harmony, the 1st in the New Beginnings series, but I haven't read Love Comes to Paradise.
 A Little Bit of Charm (KY thoroughbreds) was entertaining.
-I may also try A Plain Man.
+I read A Plain Man and the 7th.

 - Ellis has also written The Quaker and the Rebel - maybe try - although I can see if the 1st few pages that she has done as little research on Quakers as she has on the Amish (ribbons on her dress, curtseying, using "sir" and "ma'am" and the title of "Miss" to introduce herself.
 Meh.

 - Fisher, Suzanne Woods.
 Poor plotting, caricatured characters, & trite language with overuse of adjectives (Lancaster County Secrets series).